top of page

 Play Video

-It’s not an accident when a bright green bundle of fishing line ends up wrapped around a seal’s neck.
-That’s not just careless, it’s maliciously reckless.
-There’s no excuse.
-Anglers get to spend the day on the beach, take home fish for dinner, and leave behind trash that kills wildlife.
-All because fishing line is cheap, replaceable, and unregulated.
-This is what happens when there’s no enforcement, no accountability, and no pressure to even try doing better.
-A tiny act of care - picking up used gear - could have prevented this. 🦭 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - Please visit our website to find out more about our work and how to support us: ➡ Website: https://www.ocnamibia.org/ ➡ Donate via Paypal: https://ow.ly/BTm550PIavq ➡ Donate via Stripe: https://ow.ly/Xy1F50PIMzQ ➡ Support via Patreon: https://www.patreon.com/OCN ➡ FAQs: https://www.ocnamibia.org/faqs Follow us on social media: ➡ Instagram: https://www.instagram.com/oceanconservationnamibia/ ➡ Facebook: https://www.facebook.com/OCNamibia ➡ TikTok: https://www.tiktok.com/@oc_namibia ➡ LinkedIn: https://www.linkedin.com/company/ocnamibia/ ➡ Twitter: https://twitter.com/ocnamibia 😊 Thank you for every like, share, comment and subscribe 😊 Ocean Conservation International is registered as a non-profit organisation under chapter 501(c)3.
+As plastic builds up in our waters and the fishing industry competes with marine mammals for dwindling resources, conflict is unavoidable.
+Seals may snatch a fish from a net, and in return, get entangled in the very gear meant to catch it.
+The result is a battle where everyone loses. - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - Please visit our website to find out more about our work and how to support us: ➡ Website: https://www.ocnamibia.org/ ➡ Donate via Paypal: https://ow.ly/BTm550PIavq ➡ Donate via Stripe: https://ow.ly/Xy1F50PIMzQ ➡ Support via Patreon: https://www.patreon.com/OCN ➡ FAQs: https://www.ocnamibia.org/faqs Follow us on social media: ➡ Instagram: https://www.instagram.com/oceanconservationnamibia/ ➡ Facebook: https://www.facebook.com/OCNamibia ➡ TikTok: https://www.tiktok.com/@oc_namibia ➡ LinkedIn: https://www.linkedin.com/company/ocnamibia/ ➡ Twitter: https://twitter.com/ocnamibia 😊 Thank you for every like, share, comment and subscribe 😊 Ocean Conservation International is registered as a non-profit organisation under chapter 501(c)3.
 Donations are tax deductible in the United States.
 All donations are used to support the seal rescue team from Ocean Conservation Namibia

 Play Video